 Beyond BRCA: Cowden Syndrome (PTEN)

-This is the first in a series of articles built to highlight rare hereditary cancer syndromes.
-This month, Heather, @ZHeatherChamp, shares her story of living with Cowden syndrome.
+This was the first in a series of articles built to highlight rare hereditary cancer syndromes.
+Heather (@ZHeatherChamp) shared her story of living with Cowden syndrome.

-Genetic Counseling Note: People who carry one mutation in the PTEN gene can have several different, but related, disorders, including Cowden syndrome.
-Cowden syndrome can also be caused by mutations in several other genes.
+Genetic Counseling Note: People who have a mutation (also known as a pathogenic variant) in the PTEN gene can have one of several different disorders, including Cowden syndrome.

-Individuals with Cowden syndrome are at increased risk to develop several cancers, including cancers of the breast, thyroid and endometrium (lining of the uterus).
-Lhermitte-Duclos disease can also be a part of this syndrome.
+Individuals with Cowden syndrome are at increased risk to develop several cancers, including cancers of the breast, thyroid, endometrium (lining of the uterus), and kidneys.
+People with Cowden syndrome often have macrocephaly (larger than average head size), characteristic benign skin findings, and colorectal polyps.
+Lhermitte-Duclos disease, autism, and other features can also be a part of this syndrome.
+Cowden syndrome is variable- not every person with this condition will have every possible feature.

 Tell us a little about yourself, Heather.

 Before being diagnosed with two brain tumors, I had hoped to be a special education teacher.
-I now work on call as a substitute teacher, but am having a difficult time maintaining FT employment because of my medical management (I’ve had 32 doctors appointments since June 2015).
+I now work on-call as a substitute teacher, but I am having a difficult time maintaining full time employment because of my medical management (I’ve had 32 doctors appointments since June 2015).

-How and when did you learn that you carry a PTEN mutation?
+How and when did you learn that you have a PTEN mutation?

 I experienced symptoms in July 2011 that warranted a brain scan, after which I learned I had two separate brain tumors.
 Following a 13 hour surgery, the tumors were found to be benign gangliocytomas, also known as Lhermitte-Duclos Disease.

-Do any of your family members carry this mutation?
+Do any of your family members have this mutation?

 None of them have interest in being tested, which has been a hard pill for me to swallow.
-I have not one woman in my family who has breast, ovarian, uterine or thyroid cancer and have no known family history that is consistent with Cowden syndrome.
+I have not had one person in my family who has breast, uterine, or thyroid cancer and have no known family history that is consistent with Cowden syndrome.

-How has this information that you carry a PTEN mutation changed your life?
+How has learning that you have a PTEN mutation changed your life?

 I struggle with feeling disconnected from people.
 My life now includes constant doctor appointments, and I sometimes miss my “old” life.
 Many people don’t understand this new life of mine and are unable to relate to it.
 Having the knowledge that I could potentially develop cancer someday makes me feel different, and I don’t like that – it is a constant struggle for me to manage the emotions surrounding this.